greg-raven/Uncommon-Sense/_posts/2020-01-19-democracy-as-a-stratagem.md

 ---
-title: 'Democracy as a stratagem'
+title: "Democracy as a stratagem"
 layout: post
 categories:
 - socialism